ipillars/public/java/utils/com/ipillars/sorter/README.md

 ```
 ## Motivation

 I couldn't find an easy way to sort a list of (unknown) objects on different properties, one after the other.
-So I ended up writing my own using Version 8 lambda functions.
+So I ended up writing my own.

 ## Installation